Sonnet 165

 Sonnet 164

-Exploding shrapnel spume on crags of grey,
+Exploding shrapnel spume on crags of grey;

-Tall stalwart stones still silent, moist with tears,
+Tall, stalwart stones still silent—moist with tears—

-Saturnine, strong, with nothing left to say;
+Saturnine, strong, with nothing left to say.

-Yet still the waves mete out unbridled pain
+Yet still the waves mete out unbridled pain,

-Wroth tortured tantrum, seething, spite sustained,
+Wroth tantrum tortured, seething, spite sustained,

 What might I yet have done to have prevailed?

-What pride resides in fool’s futility?
+What pride abides in such futility?

 What providence should stand here unassailed?